lijiansong/ndarray/_posts/2018-02-26-ndarray-intro.md

 ## 4. Post Script

-The long term goal of NDArray is to develop something that is like numpy library.
-But with feature support that any ranks of NDArray can be run in CPU, GPU or some ASIC platforms.
+The long term goal of NDArray is to provide numpy style tensor expressions, but with feature support that any ranks of NDArray can be run in CPU, GPU or some ASIC platforms.

-Notice: NDArray is under development, now it only supports static NDArray, dynamic NDArray will be posted later.
+Notice: NDArray is under development.